ICICLE-ai/flaskauthn/README.md

 ### Create a `config.yaml `
-Next, we create a config file
+Next, we create a config file.
+The file name and location can be anything; by default `iciflaskn` looks for a config file at the path `/app/config.yaml`, but you can configure the path by exporting APP_CONFIG_PATH set to the path to your file.

 ```
 # Your client credentials